Celebrating Mother’s Day With SweatHouz and How SweatHouz Caters to Moms

 Plus, evidence suggests that children model health behaviors they see from their parents.
 Malardie reflects that prioritizing her health “can positively impact (her) son – he’s seeing (her) engaging in healthy behaviors, and therefore being a positive role model in his life!.”

-Moms Face Barriers to Prioritizing Wellness
+The Barriers Moms Face in Prioritizing Wellness

 Malardie recognizes that “one of the main strategies that can assist with approaching a health commitment is identifying what your current routine and barriers are.”
-Think of this as taking an inventory of your current barriers to determine if they are physical ones (time, energy) or mental (for example, mom guilt).
+Think of this as taking an inventory of your current barriers to determine if they are physical (time, energy) or mental (for example, mom guilt).

 Once the barriers are identified, you can look for “opportunities to create a realistic plan,” she adds.
 To get started with managing any barriers you face, Malardie recommends thinking through your current schedule by asking yourself questions, like: